HydroModPy/HydroModPy/docs/source/architecture/packages/spatial.rst

 - ``spatial/delineation/`` -- backend-agnostic delineation.
 One shipped
   backend, ``WhiteboxWorkflowsBackend`` (D8 on a DEM raster).
 Other backends register through ``register_backend()``.
+- ``spatial/terrain/`` -- the ``TerrainEngine`` port: five methods and two identifying strings, sized by what the flow chain asks for rather than by the 66-method Whitebox facade.
+Products declare what cannot be read back from their values (pointer convention, accumulation units and transform, conditioning method and extent, CRS).
+Two implementations serve it, ``WhiteboxTerrainEngine`` and ``NumpyTerrainEngine``, and the same conformance suite runs against both (``tests/contract/test_terrain_engine_contract.py``).
 - ``spatial/geographic/`` -- pre-simulation pipeline:
   ``flow_products`` (D8 correction and accumulation rasters),
   ``catchment_from_point`` and ``catchment_from_polygon``,